 Ginger is native to India and China.
-Ginger has been important in Chinese medicine for many centuries, and is mentioned in the writings of Confucius.
-It is also named in the Koran, the sacred book of the Muslims, indicating it was known in Arab countries as far back as 650 A.D.
+It has been important in Chinese medicine for many centuries, and is mentioned in the writings of Confucius as well.
+It is also named in the Koran – the sacred book of the Muslims, indicating it was known in Arab countries as far back as 650 A.D.
 It was one of the earliest spice known in Western Europe, used since the ninth century.
 It became so popular in Europe that it was included in every table setting, like salt and pepper.

 A common article of medieval and Renaissance trade, it was one of the spices used against the plague.
 In English pubs and taverns in the nineteenth century, barkeepers put out small containers of ground ginger, for people to sprinkle into their beer — the origin of ginger ale.
 In order to ’gee up’ a lazy horse, it is the time-honored practice of Sussex farmers to apply a pinch of ginger to the animal’s backside.